Elon University: Extra-curricular organizations

 Numerous student government, special interest, and service organizations are represented on campus, including Elon Volunteers, Habitat for Humanity, Model UN, Epsilon Sigma Alpha, Omega Psi Phi, Alpha Phi Omega, the Inter-Residence Council, the Elon University Student Government Association, and the Student Union Board.
 Cultural groups on campus include the Asian-Pacific Islander Student Association, Black Student Union, the Caribbean Student Association, Hillel, Intercultural Club, and Spectrum (Gay-Straight Alliance).

-Elon is home to the Fire of the Carolinas Marching Band (FOTC), which delivers pre-game, halftime, and occasionally post-game performances at home football games.
+Elon is home to the Fire of the Carolinas Marching Band (FOTC).
 The band also includes color guard (flag spinning) and dance auxiliary squads.

 Religious life

 Religious groups on campus include Catholic Campus Ministry, Hillel: The Foundation for Jewish Campus Life, InterVarsity Christian Fellowship, the Iron Tree Blooming Meditation Society, the Muslim Student Association, Baptist Student Union, and Campus Outreach.

+Christianity remains the most populous religious tradition at Elon, and among students that disclose their religious affiliation, Catholicism is the largest religious group on campus.
+The Catholic ministry on campus began in 1977 as an outreach of the Catholic Diocese of Raleigh.
 The Jewish population at Elon has grown especially rapidly in recent years, with twelve percent of recent classes self-identifying as Jewish.
 Elon was profiled in Reform Judaism magazine in 2011 as a school which has "gone the extra mile" to make itself more attractive to Jewish students, and since 2013 it has been listed as one of the "top schools Jews choose."
 The Muslim student population is small but has increased dramatically in size in recent years, and a Muslim Student Association formed at Elon in 2011.
-The Hindu population has also increased in size, Hindu festivals have become an important part of the university calendar, and Hindu students report feeling accepted at Elon.
+The Hindu population has also increased in size, Hindu festivals are now part of the university calendar, and Hindu students report feeling accepted at Elon.

 Elon worked closely with the Interfaith Youth Core in developing religious diversity and interreligious dialogue.
 The Truitt Center for Spiritual and Religious Life, located within the Numen Lumen Pavilion of the Academic Village, serves a wide variety of purposes and all religious traditions.

 Fraternity and sorority life

-Elon University recognizes 27 social Greek organizations.
-Forty-four percent of undergraduate students belong to one of the following campus-chartered organizations.
+Elon University recognizes 26 social Greek organizations.
+Forty-two percent of undergraduate students belong to campus-chartered organizations.